A Quick History of the Monarchs of England

 After fighting off the pesky Danes and earning his title, Alfred the Great died in 899 as ruler of an all-Christian Team England, which became known as Saxon England, home of bodaceous blonde-blue babe Godgifu (Godiva) (1020-80), God's gift to mankind, who married dirty old man Earl Leofric of Mercia around 1030, er, 1032, er, 1035, and P-whipped him into founding a monastery at Canterbury and lowering taxes by riding around butt-naked, launching the story of Lady Godiva, which goes well with Godiva chocolates and bearskin rugs in front of ye olde fireplace.
 Let's see how it went.
 Oh yes, "Honey, stop overtaxing the people or I won't give you any tonight".
 "You'll give me what I want or I'll have my soldiers force you."
 "Okay, I'll make you a bet.
 If I ride around butt naked and none of the men look at me, will you lower the taxes then?"
 "Sure, honey, that's a sucker bet, you're a bodaceous babe and there's no way nobody will look."
 Well, nobody looked, except Peeping Tom the Tailor, but God struck him blind, so she won the bet, nyaa.

-William I died in 1086, leaving three sons, Robert III Curthose (1053-1134) (eldest), William II Rufus (1057-1100) (known for his red beard - oops, ruddy complexion) (middle), and Henry I Beauclerc (1068-1135) (youngest), and William I made the meanest one, Rufus, his heir, giving Normandy to Robert, and no lands to Henry, which didn't phase him, as he proceeded to make use of his beauclercness (good clark or clerk, meaning he could read and write, and is therefore a doctor, able to prescribe medicine?) to get what's coming to him.
+William I died in 1086, leaving three sons, known as the devil's brood (hatched from a she-devil?), Robert III Curthose (1053-1134) (eldest), William II Rufus (1057-1100) (known for his red beard - oops, ruddy complexion) (middle), and Henry I Beauclerc (1068-1135) (youngest), and William I made the meanest one, Rufus, his heir, giving Normandy to Robert, and no lands to Henry, which didn't phase him, as he proceeded to make use of his beauclercness (good clark or clerk, meaning he could read and write, and is therefore a doctor, able to prescribe medicine?) to get what's coming to him.

 Too bad, the English were sexist, and soon the richest man in England, Stephen of Blois (1096-1154), grandson of William I split the kingdom as Stephen I, and until he died there was no clear winner, and it depended on whom you talked to.
 Maud was strong in western England and was able to hold as long as she wanted.
 She even kicked Stephen's butt and was officially crowned for a short time in 1141, but blew it and was deposed the same year, fighting on to make her young son king, which he insured by marrying rich manly woman Eleanor of Aquitaine, remember Christopher Atkins and Brooke Shields in the film "Blue Lagoon"?

-Things were in limbo until Stephen died in 1154, when Maud's son Henry II (1133-89), who married super rich manly woman Eleanor of Aquitaine (1122-1204) the same year became undisputed heavyweight champeen and monarch of England, founding the Angevin or Plantagenet Dynasty, named after the common broom (planta genista), known for its golden flowers.
+Things were in limbo until Stephen died in 1154, when Maud's son Henry II Plantagenet (Fitzempress) (Curtmantle) (1133-89), who in 1152 married super rich manly woman Eleanor (Alienor) (Aliιnor) of Aquitaine (1122-1204) became undisputed heavyweight champeen and monarch of England, founding the Plantagenet (Angevin) Dynasty, named after the common broom (planta genista), known for its golden flowers.
 Things now settled down, and it became expansion time, conquering Ireland using his mean Norman soldier Richard FitzGilbert de Clare, 2nd Earl of Pembroke (AKA Strongbow) (1130-76), and kicking the Irish dogs down nicely like a good Norman should.
-He seemed to be heading for a golden retirement until he goofed up with his Norman layman buddy Thomas a Becket (1118-70), getting him appointed archbishop of Canterbury, thinking he'd have him in his pocket against the pope and his hierarchy, only to watch him flop over, then getting pissed at not being able to control him, and getting him brained in the cathedral, staining his sterling rep., although he did try a coverup by claiming he didn't really mean it and doing penance, letting the pissed-off monks whip him and kissing Becket's you know what.
-He died in 1189 after fighting his own wife, Kate Hepburn, Eleanor of Aquitaine (in the winter?), leaving two feuding sons, Richard I Lionheart (1157-99) (eldest) (a Knight Templar), to whom he left England and Normandy, and John I Lackland (1167-1216), (youngest), to whom he left no lands to rule, only some German marks, forever warping his personality - see any Robin Hood movie.
+He seemed to be heading for a golden retirement until he goofed up with his Norman layman buddy Thomas Becket (1118-70), getting him appointed archbishop of Canterbury, thinking he'd have him in his pocket against the pope and his hierarchy, only to watch him flop over, then getting pissed-off at not being able to control him, and getting him brained in the cathedral, staining his sterling rep., although he did try a coverup by claiming he didn't really mean it and doing penance, letting the pissed-off monks whip him and kissing Becket's you know what.
+He died in 1189 after fighting his own wife, Kate Hepburn, Eleanor of Aquitaine (in the winter?), leaving two feuding sons, Richard (OG "strong ruler", "powerful leader") I Coeur de Lion (the Lionhearted) (Lionheart) Plantagenet (1157-99) (eldest) (a Knight Templar), to whom he left England and Normandy, and John I Lackland (Softwsword) (1166-1216) (youngest), to whom he left no lands to rule, only some German marks, forever warping his personality - see any Robin Hood movie.
 Actually, Richard heard that daddy liked John best and was planning to change his mind, and harried the poor old fart to death after allying with his enemy Philip II Augustus of France to force him to give him what he wanted, but those were dark days, and that's how sausage was made back then.
 Eleanor of Aquitaine deserves honorable mention as the Mother of Women's Libbers, "The first woman in the history of civilized Europe to have the experience of choosing her husband, leading an army, going to war, and ruling over countries for considerable periods of time" (Thomas Cahill).

 Prince Edward was leading the ninth and last losing Crusade in Syria in 1270 when the happy news arrived, and he left Jerusalem to the Muslims forever (until the Six-Day War of 1967) (he thought he was only signing a 10-year truce, but c'est la vie?) as he headed back to get his crown, although he took a couple of years to arrive, stopping in Gascony in SW France, home of the car-door-eared Basques.
-After being officially crowned Edward I (1239-1307) in 1274, Longshanks went on to rule happy England (if you're Norman) for 35 long years (1272-1307), during which time he worked on his master plan to create an empire in the British Isles and France, first crushing pesky Wales in 1284, and making his gay son Edward Jr. (later Edward II) the first prince of Wales, only to lose his Spanish babe Eleanor of Castile (1241-90) (the big blond king went for tarantula at night?) in Wales, causing him to erect chere reine ("dear queen") crosses at each spot her body rests on the way back to London, the best being Eleanor Charing Cross in Westminster, which later is used as the geographical center of London.
+After being officially crowned Edward I (1239-1307) on Aug.
+19, 1274, Longshanks went on to rule happy England (if you're Norman) for 35 long years (1272-1307), during which time he worked on his master plan to create an empire in the British Isles and France, first crushing pesky Wales in 1284, and making his gay son Edward Jr. (later Edward II) the first prince of Wales, only to lose his Spanish babe Eleanor of Castile (1241-90) (2nd cousin once removed through Henry II and Eleanor of Aquitaine) (the big blond king went for tarantula at night?) in Harby, Nottinghamshire, causing him to erect 12 chere reine ("dear queen") crosses at each spot her body rests on the way back to London, the best being Eleanor Charing Cross in Charing, Westminster, which later is used as the geographical center of London.

 Meanwhile Isabelle had son Edward III (with the stable boy, or after getting hubby drunk?), and found a new beau in France named Roger Mortimer (1287-1330) (why does that remind me of mortadella?), and got her brother king Charles IV the Fair (1293-1328) of France to back them in a neo-Norman invasion, capturing Edward III and getting him imprisoned in 1326, then having him murdered with a hot poker up his ass in 1327, leaving Isabelle and Roger as regents for teenie Edward III (1312-77).